jawaadw/SvelteKit-Project-Boilerplate/README.md

 # SvelteKit Project Boilerplate

-Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

 ## Creating a project

-If you're seeing this, you've probably already done this step.
-Congrats!
+This boilerplate handles the project creation step.
+If you want to create a new project and not use this boilerplate, the commands to do so are as follows:

 ```bash
 # create a new project in the current directory